kuklaph/cascade-cms-api/README.md

 )
 ```

-The `apikey` is generated in your Cascade dashboard.
+The `apiKey` is generated in your Cascade dashboard.
 The `url` is `yourOrg.cascadecms.com/api/v1/` (this is the current version as of 1/9/2023).

 If you are using this in Google Apps Script the async/await pattern is not used/required.
 GAS does not follow this pattern.